Competitive Comparison

 Synack 3 – Not a core Synack offering; covered selectively rather than via a dedicated fuzzer.

-Bugcrowd 5 – Mayhem provides best-in-class autonomous code fuzzing and SBOM analysis - a clear Bugcrowd strength.
+Bugcrowd 5 – Mayhem provides dedicated autonomous code fuzzing and SBOM analysis — a clear Bugcrowd strength.

 Edge: -2